TrekkingBuddies/trekking-buddies-fe/README.md

 -The first of these is the Username, Email, Password and Bio which are simple text fields.

--The location field will take the location given by the user and find the coordinates of the location to be stores with their data.
+-The location field will take the location given by the user and find the coordinates of the location to be stored with their data.

 -The 'Select Skill Level' drop down menu will aloow the user to select thier skill level.